Abraval/liri-bot/README.md

 ```
 ![Image description](img/concert-this.png)

->### Example 2: user is searching for Drake's concert info, but this artist has concerts coming up
+>### Example 2: user is searching for Drake's concert info, but this artist has no concerts coming up
 ```sh
 $ node liri.js concert-this Drake
 ```